mahakgupta705/CodeAlpha_StockPortfolioTracker/README_StockTracker.md

 - Combines quantities if the same stock is entered multiple times
 - Displays a full portfolio summary
 - Calculates total investment amount
-- Option to save the summary as a `.txt` file
-- Handles invalid stock names and invalid number inputs gracefully

 ## 🛠 Concepts Used

 - Dictionaries
 - Input/Output handling
 - Basic arithmetic operations
-- File handling (`.txt` output)
-- Exception handling (`try-except`)

 ## 🚀 How to Run